mitesh9913/azure_etl_pipeline/README.md

 Used the AdventureWorks dataset from Microsoft.
 Deployed a Microsoft SQL Server locally.
 Loaded and managed the dataset via SQL Server Management Studio (SSMS).
-Created a dedicated SQL user named mrk.
+Created a dedicated SQL user.
-Stored mrk's credentials securely in Azure Key Vault.
+Stored credentials securely in Azure Key Vault.

 ### 1️⃣ Data Ingestion
 Data is ingested from the local SQL Server into Azure using Azure Data Factory (ADF).
 Steps included: